udacity/CarND-Behavioral-Cloning-P3/README.md

 python drive.py model.h5 run1
 ```

-The fourth argument `run1` is the directory to save the images seen by the agent to.
-If the directory already exists it'll be overwritten.
+The fourth argument, `run1`, is the directory in which to save the images seen by the agent.
+If the directory already exists, it'll be overwritten.

 ```sh
 ls run1